binaryphile/rubsh/README.md

     another method, including arrays and hashes (this is not piping of stdout)

--   ruby block syntax for functional-style methods
+-   ruby block syntax for functional-style methods (.each, .map)

--   passing arguments by object (i.e. variable)

 -   a ruby-like DSL for creating classes using an actual object-model